 How much Chyawanprash should I have?

-Chyawanprash is designed in such a way that it is suitable for all age groups.
+Chyawanprash is designed in such a way that it is suitable nearly all age groups.
 In general, adults should opt for 1 to 2 teaspoons (10g), while children over the age of 6 can have ½ to 1 teaspoon.
 For kids ages 3 to 5, a quarter teaspoon of Chyawanprash is adequate.
 For people over 60 years of age, ½ to 1 teaspoon is enough.
-If you are new to taking Chyawanprash, you should generally start with smaller dosages and work up to your desired amount.
+Chyawanprash can be taken daily.

 If you’re thinking about buying Chyawanprash, it’s a good idea to closely read the ingredients and sourcing of all products you’re considering before deciding which Chyawanprash is best for your needs.
 Chyawanprash benefits can be affected by organic ingredients, ethical and sustainable sourcing, total sugar per serving, type of sugar used and more.